Jrkals/GlueUp-Transition/README.md

 #### TODOS

 * Test to make sure chapter leader merging is working
-* what to do about event attendance column?
 * Hide some custom fields at chapter level?
 * Mark Sekaz phone: 571-289-5701